 You can reap the benefits of study abroad regardless of your major or long-term goals.
 Students who have studied abroad gain qualities valued by employers and admissions counselors.
 They are more mature, independent, culturally aware and have excellent interpersonal skills.

 You can take courses for your major, minor, electives, or general education.
 While not all areas of study are available in all locations, students can find appropriate courses for their program of study as long as planning begins early.

 You can get credit for courses taken abroad.
 Appalachian actively promotes the advantages of studying abroad by offering faculty-led programs and by assisting students in matching credits from foreign institutions to their own curriculum.

-You can study abroad anytime after your academic career.
+You can study abroad anytime during your academic career.
 Options for Appalachian students are a full academic year, a semester, a summer, or even during semester or spring breaks.
 In all cases, students must plan ahead in order to study abroad at their chosen time.

 You can (and should) study abroad NOW.
 Once you start life in the "real world" with financial, professional and personal responsibilities, finding the opportunity to go abroad becomes more difficult and more expensive.
 Going abroad as a student allows you to become integrated within a new culture rather than just visiting as a tourist.
 Furthermore, as a student, you often have access to more economical student rates for travel, museum admission, and other opportunities.